VytasHub/sw_and_ld_project/README.md

 ### Proposed routes and entry points:
 Deadline | Submission
 ---------|------------
- / | Returns json list of implemented areas in lower case, for the scope of this project galway.
+ / | Returns list of implemented areas in lower case, for the scope of this project galway.
  /galway/ | Returns ALL parking from all 3 data sets /galway/get/ | Returns same as above.
  /galway/get/all/ | Returns same as above (more descriptive).